polkadot-js/docs/docs/substrate/extrinsics.md

 ### import()
 - **interface**: `api.tx.coreFellowship.import`
 - **summary**:    Introduce an already-ranked individual of the collective into this pallet.

    The rank may still be zero.
 This resets `last_proof` to the current block and  `last_promotion` will be set to zero, thereby delaying any automatic demotion but  allowing immediate promotion.

    - `origin`: A signed origin of a ranked, but not tracked, account.

+### importMember(who: `AccountId32`)
+- **interface**: `api.tx.coreFellowship.importMember`
+- **summary**:    Introduce an already-ranked individual of the collective into this pallet.

+   The rank may still be zero.
+Can be called by anyone on any collective member - including  the sender.

+   This resets `last_proof` to the current block and `last_promotion` will be set to zero,  thereby delaying any automatic demotion but allowing immediate promotion.

+   - `origin`: A signed origin of a ranked, but not tracked, account.

+  - `who`: The account ID of the collective member to be inducted.

 ### induct(who: `AccountId32`)
 - **interface**: `api.tx.coreFellowship.induct`